You will receive an email one week in advance

 Click a purple bar for drop-down instructions.

-For early enrollment, you must enable MFA for your account through the ECU passphrase maintenance website.
+You can voluntarily enable MFA for your account through the ECU passphrase maintenance website in advance of automatic enrollment.

 You may now log out of the passphrase maintenance website and continue to Begin Enrollment.